 Learn about oceans zones and layers of the sea with this hands-on animal habitat science project!

 Every summer, we seem to gravitate toward ocean science projects and learning about the various ocean layers and animals.

 Today's activity focuses on some under-the-sea science questions that will help your kids understand the five layers of the ocean, who lives there and how light travels -- and it's one amazingly beautiful project!

-Ocean Zones Project: Marine Life & Sea Layers
+Ocean Zones Science Project: Marine Life & Sea Layers

 We've include details about how to construct your own ocean layers along with affiliate links to items you might need and some awesome books to read for this project!